owncloud-archive/documentation/user_manual/pim/calendar.rst

 If you use the calendar the first time, there will be already a calendar called "Personal".
 To create another calendar, click on *New Calendar* button on the left pane, type a calendar name and pick a color.
-Then, click on the tick button to complete.
+Then, click on the checkmark button to complete.

-.. above, is 'tick button' a good name? (jw)

 .. _eds: